annotation/text-fabric/tf/docs/about/manual.md

         There is an option to retain highlight information in exports.
         For that you have to use the full interface.

+<mark>13. links to online</mark>
+:   The top level layers are linked to an online
+    representation of the corpus.
+    For example, for NENA it is the GitHub repository where the source texts are stored.
+    For the BHSA it is [SHEBANQ](https://shebanq.ancient-data.org).

 ## Search patterns

 Here is a crash course in increasingly complex search patterns.